ed-syspertec/Virtel/docs/manuals/virtel/Virtel461MG/messages.rst

 Meaning
     The transaction at terminal termid called for a scenario module which was not valid.
 Action
     Check the module name specified in the “Input Message Exit” or “Output Message Exit” field of the transaction.
 Ensure that this module contains a valid scenario of the requested type.
 Recompile the scenario using the current version of the VIRTEL SCRNAPI macro library.

+VIR11D3W termid IND$FILE DOWNLOAD CANCELED BECAUSE LARGER THAN HTPARM
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0011D
+Meaning
+    The file transfer has been cancelled because the file size is larger than the TCT HTPARM(2) setting.
+Action
+    Increase the TCT HTPARM(2) setting.
 Messages VIR15xxx
 ^^^^^^^^^^^^^^^^^